AsumVictor/endiAPI/docs/RUN_BETA_USERS_SCRIPT.md

 ## Option 3: Using tsx directly

-If you have tsx installed globally:
+If tsx is installed globally:

 ```bash
 tsx src/scripts/create-beta-users.ts